 The client came to us ahead of this meeting with a request to center the theme around diversity and inclusion - without explicitly saying so.
 They provided this visual, from their parent organization, Centene, as the visual basis for this theme.

-After a final meeting with the client, we decided on all of the final elements that would be part of the meeting, including the keynote speaker and the grand finale, which I incorporated into a final slate to present to the CEO.
-Once approved, this became our theme "bible" and the basis for the show.
+Following a conclusive meeting with the client, we solidified all the elements for the meeting, including the keynote speaker and grand finale.
+I consolidated them into a final slate for CEO approval, which then served as our theme "bible" and the foundation for the show.

 I collaborated with the AV team and venue to create a layout for the room to optimize the attendee's experience and make logistical sense for the show elements.